By The One on One Team

 It only takes 3,500 excess calories to gain one pound of fat.
 Below are some examples of how daily caloric intake can add up from drinking beverages:

-- Mix in sugar-free flavor packets such as Crystal Light® or True Lemon®/True Lime®.
+- Water with sugar-free flavor packets such as Crystal Light® or True Lemon®/True Lime® (0-5 calories)